satyam2504/SpotifyCloneUI/README.md

 # Spotify Clone

-This is a simple web-based Spotify clone built using HTML, CSS, and JavaScript.
+This is a simple web-based Spotify clone built using HTML, CSS.
 The clone replicates the user interface of Spotify, showcasing music, playlists, and a music player.

 ## Features